When Medications are Prescribed for Type 2 Diabetes Management

 When Medications are Prescribed for Patients with Type 2 Diabetes and Cardiovascular Disease or Chronic Kidney Disease

 For patients who are 55 years old or older who have or at high-risk for cardiovascular diseases (CVD) and chronic kidney disease (CKD), an SGLT-2 or a GLP-1 is recommended independently of A1C or metformin use.
 These drugs have displayed benefits for patients with CVD and CKD.

 For patients who aren’t at risk or have a history of CVD or CKD, the decision to add a second (or third) drug to the treatment with metformin is based on efficacy, avoidance of side effects such as hypoglycemia and weight gain, cost and the patient’s preferences.

 How Insulin is Prescribed

-Unfortunately, people within the Type 2 diabetes community have been threatened with the prescription of insulin or see the start of insulin therapy as a sign of failure of managing diabetes.
-But, insulin therapy is an effective way to manage Type 2 diabetes and the start of it is never the patient’s fault, but just a sign of T2D progression.
-With that said, it’s important for healthcare professionals to continually explain the progression of Type 2 diabetes.
+Unfortunately, people within the type 2 diabetes community have been threatened with the prescription of insulin or see the start of insulin therapy as a sign of failure of managing diabetes.
+But, insulin therapy is an effective way to manage type 2 diabetes and the start of it is never the patient’s fault, but just a sign of type 2 diabetes (T2D) progression.
+With that said, it’s important for health care professionals to continually explain the progression of type 2 diabetes.